Winter’s Holistic Medicine Chest

 Whenever you get confused, unsure what step to take next, just pause, relax, sit down for a moment.
 Put your feet on the ground, barefoot if at all possible.
 You will be amazed at how centered and connected you will feel after a few minutes moments with your bare feet consciously connecting with the heart of the Mother.
 Breathe out and let the earth answer your questions.
 On the inward breath, let those answers permeate.
 Breathe in and out until you feel the earth answering your questions.
 It will tell you which medicines to use, how and when.
 All that herbology is, is old and wise, filtered through eons of human experience.
 It is in us, encoded in our genetic memory banks.
 This winter listen to your body.

 Rosemary Gladstar is one of the leading herbal authors and teachers in North America.
-Founder and president of United Plant Savers, cofounder of Sage Mountain Herbal Retreat Center and Native Plant Preserve in E. Barre, Vermont and creator of the Science and Art of Herbology home study course from which this excerpt is reprinted, Rosemary also hosts the International Herb Symposium and the Women's Herbal Conference.
-Visit www.sagemt.com or call 802-479-9825 for more information.
+She is the founder of United Plant Savers, cofounder of Sage Mountain Herbal Retreat Center and Native Plant Preserve in E. Barre, Vermont, and creator of the Science and Art of Herbology home study course from which this excerpt is reprinted with permission.